 On your fourth day, do a day tour of some of the amazing ancient monuments of Boyne Valley, less than an hour’s drive from Dublin towards Belfast, such as Newgrange, Knowth and the Hill of Tara.

-Newgrange, a prehistoric tomb built around 3200 BC, is a particularly fascinating site to visit, as the completely dark chamber fills with light through a meticulously constructed hole in the roof only once every year- when the sun rises on the winter solstice.
+Newgrange, a prehistoric tomb built around 3200 BCE, is a particularly fascinating site to visit, as the completely dark chamber fills with light through a meticulously constructed hole in the roof only once every year- when the sun rises on the winter solstice.

 It is a truly incredible experience standing in a tomb that old and mysterious.
 The other sites you’ll visit on a tour of Boyne Valley are equally as ancient, impressive, – even mythical, and will leave you absolutely blown away.

 If you do decide to hire a car and visit independently, we recommend using RentalCars.com to find a great deal.
 This platform aggregates prices across many of the major car hire companies so that you can get a good price!

-Having a car on the rest of your Ireland itinerary is also a great way to be able to be flexible and see a lot of smaller places while getting around.
+Having a car when you visit Ireland for the rest of your itinerary is also a great way to be able to be flexible and see a lot of smaller places while getting around.
 For instance, there around countless places to stop and visit if you’re driving south from Dublin to Cork or west from Dublin to Galway or even if you’re heading to Northern Ireland.

 Where to Stay in Dublin

-Hotel 7— Situated in the centre of Dublin, this small boutique hotel is perfect for those looking for a clean and cosy place to stay in the city.
+Hotel 7 – Situated in the centre of Dublin, this small boutique hotel is perfect for those looking for a clean and cosy place to stay in the city.
 Well-located within easy reach of the city’s top sites, they have a handful of comfortable rooms available and include and options available for breakfast.
-Click here to check their availability